5l1v3r1/jdacs4c-pilot1/synergy/README.md

 ### NCI-ALMANAC drug synergy data

 The NCI-ALMANAC drug-pair synergy data is available from [ComboDrugGrowth_Nov2017.zip](https://wiki.nci.nih.gov/download/attachments/338237347/ComboDrugGrowth_Nov2017.zip).
+Unzip this file to extract `ComboDrugGrowth_Nov2017.csv`.

 The first preprocessing step for the NCI-ALMANAC data is to (a) extract the subset of the data that has expression data in CCLE cell line gene expression data set and (b) converting the NSC-based drug ID used by NCI-ALMANAC to the CID-based drug ID used to label the drug features.
 Both of these steps are performed by the `jdacs4c-pilot1/synergy/preprocess/ALMANAC_to_cid_and_CCLE.pl` perl script.
 This script contains the hard-coded mappings between NSC <-> CID drug ids and the CCLE <-> NCI60 cell line names.
 The script is run as: